skupperproject/skewer/test-example/README.md

 ~~~
 I am the frontend.
 The backend says 'Hello from hello-world-backend-869cd94f69-wh6zt (1)'.
 ~~~

-**Note:** If the embedded `kubectl get` command fails to get the IP, you can find it manually by running `kubectl get services` and looking up the external IP of the `hello-world-frontend` service.
+**Note:** If the embedded `kubectl get` command fails to get the IP address, you can find it manually by running `kubectl get services` and looking up the external IP of the `hello-world-frontend` service.